SysKitTeam/docs-shell/requirements/pre-installation-requirements.md

 SysKit Shell Setup will install and configure a new instance of __SQL Server Express 2012 LocalDB__ (free of charge).
 This is the quickest option.
 We take care of the configuration.

-If you want to use SysKit Shell with a dedicated SQL Server located somewhere in your environment, please [contact us](https://www.syskit.com/company/contact-us).
-We will provide you with detailed instructions on how to perform the transition.
+If you want to use SysKit Shell with a dedicated SQL Server located somewhere in your environment, please [read this article](#internal/how-to/use-dedicated-sql-server).
+It will provide you with detailed instructions on how to perform the transition.
 You can use the following __SQL Server__ editions: __SQL Server 2008 – 2016__, all editions.
 We advise you to use the latest available SQL Server version and apply all the available Service Packs before installing our application.